kristerkari/react-native-css-modules/docs/web-compatibility.md

-## Setup Web compatibility for React Native CSS modules
+## Setup browser compatibility for your project that uses React Native CSS modules

 What you need is: